“What to do after being a seasonal park ranger?”

 Here’s an idea: after being a seasonal park ranger, you could advocate for change.
 You could unionize your colleagues and champion a better hiring system.
 You could fight to be treated with the dignity and respect any employee should be owed from their employer.

 Or you could write disgruntled essays.
-Just find and do whatever makes you happy.
+Just find and do what makes you happy.